 D. Election of Executive Committee and Terms of Service

 - Members of the Executive Committee will be elected by electronic ballot to be distributed to all core members of the Faculty of Ecology and Evolutionary Biology.
-Education, Seminars, and Communications chairs will be elected during odd years.
-The Events chair, the Graduate Programs chair, and the program Chair will be elected during even years.
-Two-year terms will begin Sept.
-1 of each year.
+Training and Outreach, Seminars, Communications, and ARC chairs will be elected during odd years.
+The Curriculum chair, and the program Chair will be elected during even years.
+Two-year terms will begin August 1 of each year.
 Individual faculty members receiving the largest number of total votes will be elected to the Executive Committee.

 - In the case of a vacancy in either the Executive Committee or a standing committee prior to an election, appointment of a replacement, for the duration of the term, will be made by the Chair and with the approval of the majority of the Executive Committee.